wkirui/rent_analysis_app/README.md

 ## Rent Data Analysis App
-This code demonstrates how to use Flask and Dash Plotly to deploy a webapp for quick data analysis.
+This is a demo of how to use Flask and Dash Plotly to deploy a webapp for quick data analysis.

 Here is a quick snapshot of the results:

 ![overview_img](/img/rent_prices_overview.png)